Collect Compensation From Drivers Who Refuse To Share The Road

 Our lawyers also review whether a third party contributed to your injuries.
 For example, a construction crew may be responsible for road debris or potholes that impeded bike lane use.
 Likewise, the municipality may be liable for a downed stop sign that was supposed to direct drivers to halt at a pedestrian crosswalk.

-If you were hit by a car while walking, jogging, biking or engaging in another type of pedestrian activity, call Hensley Cloninger, P.C. at 828-348-0092 or contact us online to learn more about your rights.
-Our lawyers offer you a free initial consultation and handles your case on a contingency arrangement.
-We represent clients in auto accident cases throughout the Southeast region — including in North and South Carolina, Tennessee and Georgia — through pro hac vice admission.
+If you were hit by a car while walking, jogging, biking or engaging in another type of pedestrian activity, call Hensley Cloninger, P.C., at 828-585-6558 or contact us online to learn more about your rights.
+Our lawyers offer you a free initial consultation and handle your case on a contingency arrangement.
+We represent clients in auto accident cases throughout the Southeast region — including in North Carolina and South Carolina, Tennessee and Georgia — through pro hac vice admission.